The Kingdom of God is like an Autostereogram

 I found myself standing on the shores of a sea of mystery, certain that the waters hid treasures of beauty and goodness, but with no way to see them for myself.

-only as an exercise to reinforce my atheistic scorn at the stupidity of Christianity.
 Back then I was focused on the magic, the contradictions, the naiveté of the ignorant who believed in scientifically impossible events like the resurrection.

-Years later, no longer convinced that all truth was bounded by the parameters established by materialism and atheism, Sy Garte read the Gospels with an open mind.
+Years later, no longer convinced that truth was bounded by the parameters established by materialism and atheism, Sy read the Gospels with an open mind.
 He “relaxed” his view, and this time, he saw the image within the image:

 When I read the Gospels the second time, my mind was open, freed of the ideological certainty of atheism.
 I still saw the apparent contradictions, but now they appeared as evidence for truth, the kind of differences one would expect in true eyewitness accounts [citation omitted].
 I still saw what looked like magic, but now it confirmed for me my new-found conviction that science is not the only pathway to truth.
 And now I saw the figure of Jesus Christ, and reading His words, I realized that God must have seen me standing on the shore, staring helplessly at the waves.
 Jesus Christ rose from those waters and held out His hand to me.

-At one point in his life, Sy Garte couldn’t even imagine what it would be like to believe in Jesus.
+At one point in his life, Sy couldn’t even imagine what it would be like to believe in Jesus.
 Later, when he had relaxed his embrace of atheism and materialism, Jesus virtually leapt off the pages of the Gospels.

 Jesus said,